jnaulty/bootstrap-jitsi/README.md

 ## Inspiration

+COVID-19 has caused a lot of people to work remote and engage in social activities 'virtually'.
+It's caused an increase in video-conference usage, and people (like me) started reflecting on what tools were 'better' than others.

 ![image](https://user-images.githubusercontent.com/6826729/78512719-92fced00-775b-11ea-95a1-ad8029d9547e.png)

-Due to the terrible history of services like Zoom, and the lack of privacy on services like WhatsApp, Facebook, and Google, it is desirable to be able to host a secure and stable video call service.

-Jitsi has all the necessary components to do this as well as documentation on getting setup.

-David Cruz's ["Zoom Sucks" List](https://gist.github.com/dacruz21/dd2480f195f5b48a9ab7af8b41c21404) lists a number of articles describing series of security setbacks repeated year-after-year by Zoom.
+I prefer opensource services and tools for communications than proprietary alternatives.
+There's a lot of reasons for my preference.
+During this crisis, I would like to help people use more secure, open, and stable services.
+Jitsi is a great alternative to Zoom.

+David Cruz's ["Zoom Sucks" List](https://gist.github.com/dacruz21/dd2480f195f5b48a9ab7af8b41c21404) is a great curation of Zoom's security fails over the past couple of years.
+If you are not familiar with the **Security Fails** of Zoom, please, peruse this list--especially the last few incidences.

 There is no reason to support a company who's core principles do not have room for the security of the user.

 Schools, governments, and businesses, and various social groups are using Zoom.
 We should be helping them convert to more stable, open, and secure systems.

-For anyone who wants assistance in setting up a jitsi-based system, please feel free to reach out.
+For anyone who wants assistance in setting up a jitsi-based system, please feel free to reach out, you can find various contact details at [dendritictech.com](https://dendritictech.com)